Click here to Skip to main content

 Introduction

-The RicherTextBox .NET user control is an extension of the RichTextBox control.
+control.
 It has integrated toolstrips with the most common formatting options - choosing fonts, font style (bold, underline, italic), text alignment, bullets, indentation, zooming in and out and searching and replacing.
 Each one of the tools in the toolstrip can be hidden or shown in design-time or by using the code.
 In addition to the toolstrip, most of the functionality is also combined in a context menu.
-It also contains public methods for managing the format using code when the usage of the toolstrip is not appropriate.
-Save and load funcionality is also implemented.
-The RicherTextBox control is ready-to-use and its basic usage is as easy as dragging it from the toolbox into the container.
+It also contains public

-The toolstrip of RicherTextBox:
+The toolstrip of RicherTextBox

-The context menu of RicherTextBox:
+The context menu of RicherTextBox

 Using the Code

 This control should be used as any other user control - just drag-drop in a designer, or create a new instance using a code editor.
-The only thing you need to do is to add a reference to the DLL-file of the control or the whole project in your project's references and add a using directive in your code file to the namespace RicherTextBox.
+The only thing you need to do is to add a reference to the DLL-file of the control or the whole project in your project's references and add a using

 // Include RicherTextBox namespace to be able to access the control's